abrasive/shairport/README.md

 What's new in Shairport 2.0?
 ---------------------------
-Shairport 2.0 does Synchronisation.
+Shairport 2.0 does Audio Synchronisation.

-(1) Shairport 2.0 sets a delay (a "latency") from when music is sent by iTunes to when it is played in the Shairport audio device.
-The duration of the latency can be set to match the delay through other iTunes output devices, (including other Shairplay 2.0 devices).
-Latency is actively kept at the set level, so synchronisation is actively maintained.
+(1) Shairport 2.0 allows you to set a delay (a "latency") from when music is sent by iTunes or your iOS device to when it is played in the Shairport audio device.
+The latency can be set to match the latency of other output devices playing the music, thus achieving audio synchronisation.
+Latency is actively kept at the set level, thus synchronisation is actively maintained.

 (2) Shairport 2.0 is developed for ALSA, so is ALSA and Linux only.